pimutils/vdirsyncer/docs/config.rst

     :param post_hook: A command to call for each item creation and modification.
 The command will be called with the path of the new/updated file.
-    :param fileextignore: The file extention to ignore, the default is ``.tmp``.
+    :param fileeignoreext: The file extention to ignore, the default is ``.tmp``.

 .. storage:: singlefile